slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 ### How it works
 This example demonstrates how to send sensor data values to the Dripline mesh.
 In this example, manually entered values are pushed to the Dripline mesh in the same way as all other sensor readout values, to be stored in the database.

+The key feature here is:
+- `dripline.sensor_value_alert(name).set(value)` will create a sensor value alert into the Dripline Mesh where the alerts are typically collected by a sensor_logger and stored in the DB.

 **Manual Entry SlowTask Script (`slowtask-manual-entry.py`)**:
 - `dripline.sensor_value_alert(name)` creates a new SlowPy node to send alert messages.

-## Example 05: Receiving (Sensor) Data Values from ohter Dripline Endpoints
+## Example 05: Receiving (Sensor) Data Values from Other Dripline Endpoints
+This example shows how to receive data values (typically sensor readout values) from other Dripline endpoints and process them.
+In this example, statistics are calculated for each endpoint and pushed to the browser.

 ### Objectives
 | Screenshot |
 |------------|